Interview with Les Munro

 Description

 John Leslie Munro was born in the area of Gisborne, New Zealand.
-He only completed two years of secondary education because of the economic slump and in 1936 began work on a sheep ranch and then a mixed farm.
+He only completed two years of secondary education because of the economic slump and, in 1936, began work on a sheep ranch and then a mixed farm.
 On the outbreak of the Second World War, he was determined to train as a pilot.
 He had to complete a correspondence course first to improve his qualifications.
 He began his training at Number 2 Elementary Flying Training School, going solo after six and a half hours’ training.
 He completed his training in Canada.
-After time on Operational Training Units at RAF Shawbury and RAF North Luffenham, and the Heavy Conversion Unit at RAF Wigsley, he was posted to 97 Squadron at RAF Woodhall Spa.
-He volunteered and was accepted for the special squadron being assembled by Guy Gibson.
+After some time on Operational Training Units at RAF Shawbury and RAF North Luffenham, and the Heavy Conversion Unit at RAF Wigsley, he was posted to 97 Squadron at RAF Woodhall Spa.
+He volunteered, and was accepted, for the special squadron being assembled by Guy Gibson.
 With 617 Squadron, he embarked on further training that would lead to the Eder, Möhne and Sorpe operations.
-En route to the dams his aircraft was hit by anti-aircraft fire, losing all communication and had to return to RAF Scampton.
+Enroute to the dams, his aircraft was hit by anti-aircraft fire, causing the loss of all communication and had to return to RAF Scampton.
 Of the 58 operations Munro completed while in RAF Bomber Command, 36 were with 617 Squadron.
 He was taken off active operational duty to command 1690 Bomber Defence Training Flight.
 He participated in Operation Taxable, a decoy operation connected to D-Day.
 Munro recounts several near misses, such as almost hitting the barrage balloons hoisted from a convoy on the North Sea.
-He was highly supportive of the unveiling of the Bomber Command Memorial in Green Park and in particular, ensuring that it would be properly maintained.
+He was highly supportive of the unveiling of the Bomber Command Memorial in Green Park and, in particular, ensuring that it would be properly maintained.

 Creator